 The efficient processing of goods through the distribution center plays an essential role in the business operation.
 Every facility must be designed to provide for the safest, fastest, most secure, most efficient and cost-effective control and movement of our retail products, and our loss prevention efforts must complement the process.
 Vulnerabilities extend well beyond basic physical security measures and access controls, and we must show the same proactive, cooperative insights that have helped to build our success in other areas of the business.

 Identifying the potential source of theft risks within a distribution facility are typically not hard to determine.
 Access to the facility is managed.
 Activities within the facility are controlled.
 In the stores, there is public access to the building.
 However, this is clearly not the case in the DC environment.
-In plain terms, the most likely way for theft activity to be successful in our distribution centers is if employees are involved.
+The most likely way for theft activity to be successful in our distribution centers is if employees are involved.

 Often, the greatest opportunities for losses in the distribution center involve collusion between multiple parties—especially between drivers and the employees that load and unload trailers.
 Merchandise within the distribution center is at its greatest risk when trucks are being loaded and unloaded, which is a time frame that is particularly chaotic with individuals largely concerned with emptying or filling the trailer and getting the truck away from the dock.
 With attentions focused on labor and speed, employee interest can be diverted, leading to enhanced risks and greater opportunity.